How I Find Interesting Websites

 I emailed a link to a friend which prompted him to ask “how do you find so many interesting things on the internet?”

 I start with curated newsletters.
 My favorite is Hacker Newsletter.
-Emily Ding’s Landmarkings is good.
+Emily Ding’s Landmarkings is good (though defunct as of 2023).
 So is Austin Kleon’s 10 things worth sharing this week.

 The flow looks like this: